Gunmen kill 2 in central Israel attack, Israeli police say | Law-Order

 Gunmen kill 2 in central Israel attack, Israeli police say

-A pair of gunmen killed two people and wounded four others in a shooting spree in central Israel before they were killed by police, according to police and medical officials.The identity of the gunmen was not immediately known, but police called them terrorists, the term usually used for Arab assailants.Security camera footage circulating on Israeli media showed two bearded men appearing to open fire in the city of Hadera before they are shot.The Israeli rescue service MADA confirmed the deaths of one man and one woman, and said four people were wounded, two seriously.
+A pair of Arab gunmen on Sunday killed two people and wounded four others in a shooting spree in central Israel before they were killed by police, according to police and medical officials.It was the second deadly nationalist attack carried out by Arab assailants in an Israeli city in less than a week.

 - Country: